dimitrov-adrian/docker-automatic-git-update/README.md

 ![](https://img.shields.io/docker/pulls/dimitrovadrian/degu.svg)
 ![](https://img.shields.io/docker/stars/dimitrovadrian/degu.svg)

 Run node apps directly from source remote URL.
+It is like docker watchtower but for Node.js apps.

 > ***Notice*** *This container is not intended for production use, it just provide an easy way to deploy apps for testing purposes.*